StrategyJune 4, 2026·11 min read

 If you expect to score higher — more on how to assess that below — you could book as soon as 16 days later.

-If not, it is almost always better to slow down.
+If not, it's almost always better to slow down.
 Figure out what happened.
 Build a plan to fix it.

 But most admissions committees care about your highest score.
 A retake that produces a higher number almost always helps.
-And a retake that does not can still be framed as persistence.
+And a retake that doesn't can still be framed as persistence.

 The real question is whether a retake is the best use of your time right now.